 find anything aesthetically appealing that matches your personal taste and preference.
 That’s not

-the case with quartzite, though, as quartzite countertops come in a variety of different colors such as
+the case with quartzite, though, as quartzite comes in a variety of different colors such as

 brown, white, gray, blue, green, and even yellow.